EVPN-VXLAN Configuration

 Multiple LACP MC-LAG Configuration

-The Aruba ESP Data Center uses LACP link aggregation groups to provide fault tolerance and efficient bandwidth utilization to physical hosts in the data center.
+LACP link aggregation groups provide fault tolerance and efficient bandwidth utilization to physical hosts in the data center.
 The Link Aggregation Group wizard configures multi-chassis LAGs and LACP on fabric switches.
-Use the AFC CLI Command Processor to verify LAG interface state for LAG connected hosts.
+Use the Fabric Composer CLI Command Processor to verify LAG interface state for LAG connected hosts.

 - All leaf switches contain the same number of host facing ports.